hadley/adv-r/OO-essentials.md

 There's also one other system that's not quite OO, but it's important to mention here, and that's

-* __primitive__: implemented at C-level and switches between different types of base data structures.
+* __base__: implemented at C-level and switches between different types of base data structures.
 Not user extensible.
 This is basically equivalent to writing an R function that uses `switch(typeof(x))`.

 This leads to four types of object in R: base objects (no OO), S3, S4 and ref classes.
 It's most important to understand what sort of object you have, and how method dispatch works for each type.

-## Primitive types
+## Base types

-The primitive type of an object is the type of the underlying C structure. [[Data structures]] explained the most common primitive types (atomic vectors and lists), but primitive types also encompass functions, environments and other more exotic objects.
-Primitive types are not really an object system, because only R core can create new types and it requires substantial work.
-New types are added very rarely: the most recent change in 2011 was to add two exotic types that you never see at the R level, but are useful for diagnosing memory problems in C code (`NEWSXP` and `FREESXP`), the last change before that was in 2005, where a special primitive type for S4 objects was added.
-Functions that have different behaviour for different primitive types are almost always written in C, where dispatch occurs using switch statements (`switch(TYPEOF(x))`).
+Underlying every R object is a C "struct" that describes how the object is stored in memory.
+The struct includes the contents of the object, information needed for memory management, and most importantly for this section, a __type__.
+This is the __base type__ of an R object.
+Base types are not really an object system, because only R core can create new types and it requires substantial work.
+New types are added very rarely: the most recent change in 2011 was to add two exotic types that you never see at the R level, but are useful for diagnosing memory problems in C code (`NEWSXP` and `FREESXP`), the last change before that was in 2005, where a special base type for S4 objects was added.

+[[Data structures]] explained the most common base types (atomic vectors and lists), but base types also encompass functions, environments and other more exotic objects that you'll learn about later in the book, likes names, calls and promises.
+Functions that behave differently for different base types are almost always written in C, where dispatch occurs using switch statements (`switch(TYPEOF(x))`).

-It's important to understand primitive types because everything else is built on top of them: an S3 objects is any primitive type with a special attribute, S4 objects are a special primitive type, and RC objects are a combination of S4 and environments (another primitive type).
-You can find out the the primitive type of any object using `typeof()`, but be aware that the names are not consistently.
+Even if you never write C code, it's important to understand base types because everything else is built on top of them: S3 objects can be built on top of any base type, S4 objects use a special base type, and RC objects are a combination of S4 and environments (another base type).
+You can find out the the base type of any object using `typeof()`, but be aware that the names are not consistently.
 Pay particular attention to the documentation for the `is.*()` function - unless otherwise specified, don't assume that `is.y(x)` is the same as `typeof(x) == y`.
 Another option is `pryr::typename()`, which returns the type name used in C code.
 You can find out more about these types in [[C-interface]].

 ## S3